rustamlatypov/genre-classification/README.md

 # Machine learning classifier for music genres

-Project for the Aalto University course CS-E3210 - Machine Learning: Basic Principles (fall 2018).
+Project for the Aalto University course CS-E3210 - Machine Learning: Basic Principles.

 Created during October - November, 2018.

 ## Abstract

 This data analysis project focuses on a multiclass music genre classification problem.
 Pre-extracted summary characteristics of the data are further preprocessed using a median absolute deviation based feature selection method and supervised principal component analysis.
-The prediction power of a support vector machine is optimized using micro-averaged f1-score and multiclass logarithmic loss as evaluation metrics.
-Majority classes are predicted successfully, while compromising the prediction accuracy of minority classes.
+A support vector machine is trained on the data and optimized using a micro-averaged f1-score and multiclass logarithmic loss as evaluation metrics.
+The majority classes are predicted successfully, while compromising the prediction accuracy of the minority classes.
 This is deemed acceptable as the data is significantly skewed.

 ## Kaggle